 To answer this, there are actually two parts of the question we need to address, one type which is a matter of quality and the other a matter of preference,

-No matter what brand of coffee machine you’re considering purchasing, there are some things you need to look for, as suggested by Brittany Burke, a contributor to Kitchn, a cooking and lifestyle site.
+No matter what brand of coffee machine you’re considering purchasing, there are some things you need to look for, as suggested by Brittany Burke, a contributor to Kitchen, a cooking and lifestyle site.
 Some are matters of preference, but all are important factors to consider before making your purchase

 Know about longer-term costs

 Still, even Nespresso pods–which are more expensive of the two–are at the most a little over a dollar each; through some outlets, you can get them for about half that cost.
 Compared to getting coffee out you’ll still save substantial money–just not as much if you bought a different type of coffee machine.

 Brewing temperatures are important because it determines what the coffee will taste like.
-If you are not too picky, it may be less of a concern, but if you’re looking for the best coffee experience possible, you should look for machines that list brewing temperatures of 195 to 205 degree fahrenheit.
+If you are not too picky, it may be less of a concern, but if you’re looking for the best coffee experience possible, you should look for machines that list brewing temperatures of 195 to 205 degrees Fahrenheit.

 Determine whether you want a machine that can make more than one serving at a time